PyO3/pyo3/guide/src/overview.md

     Ok(())
 }

-// logic implemented as a normal rust function fn sum_as_string(a:i64, b:i64) -> String {
+// logic implemented as a normal Rust function fn sum_as_string(a:i64, b:i64) -> String {
     format!("{}", a + b).to_string()
 }